-You have a unique opportunity to choose an accredited option for this course and receive a Post Graduate Certificate on completion.
-This is a Middlesex University qualification (jointly developed by Middlesex University and IFF) and quality assured by Middlesex University.
-However, if accreditation isn’t important to you there is still the opportunity to take the standard non-accredited course.
+You have a unique opportunity to choose an a validated option for this course and receive a Post Graduate Certificate on completion.
+This programme is quality assured by Middlesex University and you will receive a Middlesex award on successful completion.
+However, if the validated option isn’t important to you there is still the opportunity to take the standard course.

 Duration: 16 weeks, delivered by Distance Learning

 Course Faculty: Graham Bull, Trade Finance expert with 25 years of banking experience

 Validated by Middlesex University

 The course takes place over 16 weeks and comprises eight core units.
 The units will be released every two weeks from the start of the course.
 Download the units or study completely online.

 At the end of each unit there is an assessment that will allow you to benchmark your growth in knowledge and understanding.
 For those wishing to receive a Post Graduate Certificate from Middlesex University, an additional marked assignment of 5000 words will also need to be submitted.
 The assignment will be based on an on-going case study that runs throughout the duration of the course.

 Unit one looks beyond the balance sheet to appreciate the contractual details.
 It covers the importance of INCOTERMS and helps to create a mind set for structuring sensible solutions